rdlauer/articles/nativescript/azure-language-detection/post.md

 Ever have the need to determine the *language* of a text input in your mobile app?
 While this may seem like a niche bit of functionality, if you think about it, there are numerous use cases for language detection:

+- Providing a customized experience based on language, not location;
-- Translating text between multiple languages;
+- Identifying and translating text between languages;
-- Routing questions to a person with the appropriate language knowledge;
+- Routing questions to a person with the appropriate language knowledge.
-- Any utility or game to help people identify common language constructs.

 Thankfully we can look to the cloud for an easy solution to this problem.
 Specifically, [Microsoft Azure](https://docs.microsoft.com/en-us/azure/).

+> Interested in using Azure with NativeScript?
+Learn more at our upcoming [webinar on Thursday, November 7th](https://attendee.gotowebinar.com/register/3325827363192779779?source=blog)!

 Azure provides a variety of "cognitive services" that allow your apps to interact with AI-powered algorithms in the cloud.
-You can quite literally allow your app to use some of its "human" senses by seeing, hearing, speaking, and interpreting input via traditional communication methods.
+You can enable your app to use some of its "human" senses by seeing, hearing, speaking, and interpreting input via traditional communication methods.

 Let's take a look at how we can tap into just one of these Azure Cognitive Services APIs today: [Text Analytics](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/overview).

 > **NOTE:** Before you continue, if you don't already have a free Azure account, [create one now](https://azure.microsoft.com/en-us/free/).
-You'll need your subscription key and endpoint to actually do anything!
+You'll need your subscription key and remote endpoint address to actually do anything!

 ## Create an Azure Cognitive Services Resource

 We need the all-important **subscription key** and **remote endpoint** to authenticate our NativeScript app with Azure.
 So first, you'll need to create a new *Azure Cognitive Services resource* using either the Azure Portal or the Azure CLI.
 This resource will enable access to the Text Analytics APIs.

 > **TIP:** No need to replicate the docs!
-Microsoft provides some simple instructions on how to do this for the [Azure portal](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account-cli).
+Microsoft provides some simple instructions on how to do this via the [Azure portal](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account-cli).

 With this step complete, you should have a **remote endpoint** that looks something like this: